mtgjson/mtgjson-website/CONTRIBUTING.md

 ### When not using Frontmatter
 The markdown file will perform and parse just the way you would expect by writing any kind of Markdown or HTML.

 You can also use a Vue component by placing `<MyComponentName />` anywhere on the markdown file.
-Props can also be passed to the component by using Frontmatter.
+Props can also be passed to the component by using Frontmatter within the component but do not beed to be explicitly passed.
+However, strings may be explicitly passed as props.

 ## Documentation "Schemas"
-We use these are the single source of truth for the documentation rendering.
+In some cases, and most are deprecated, we use these are the single source of truth for the documentation rendering.
 These files are supposed to match the files from the API.
-They are formatted in a way to render to the `<Documentation />` component using a Frontmatter variable (though it us possible to pass down as a prop)
+They are formatted in a way assist rendering Vue components.
+Most of these files are only available for posterity.

 ## The Vuex Store
 We use Vuex to fetch data from MTGJSON API's in order to fill our application data.
 However, we only do this during the first render so the application and api remains as performant as possible.

 ## enhanceApp.js
 Because Vue backs this entire application we can interject some helpers in to Vue to be accessed in our components.

-## jsonMustache.js/Landcycle
-This is a JS class that allows JSON to take mustache variables such as `{{link@anchor-link-test@/anchor-link-href}}` (use `/` to make an internal link and use the `HTTP/S Protocol` for an external link) and `{{code@variable}}` (creating an inline-code style) and then intercepts the JSON in Vue to hydrate the data in to HTML of your choosing.
-On the website we mainly use this to change data links in to anchor tags that route to other documentation links to maintain our Single Page Application.

 ## Testing
 We use Jest and we do our best.